rockthejvm/rockthejvm-site/src/content/articles/zio-fibers-concurrency-and-lightweight-threads.md

 _Enter Riccardo:_

 Many libraries implement the effect pattern in the Scala ecosystem: Cats Effect, Monix, and ZIO, just to list some.
 Each of these implements its own concurrency model.
 For example.
 Cats Effect and ZIO both rely on _fibers_.
-In the articles [Cats Effect 3 - Introduction to Fibers](/articles/cats-effect-3-introduction-to-fibers) and [Cats Effect 3 - Racing IOs](/articles/cats-effect-3-racing-ios), we introduced the fiber model adopted by the Cats Effect library.
+In the articles [Cats Effect 3: Introduction to Fibers](/articles/cats-effect-3-introduction-to-fibers) and [Cats Effect 3: Racing IOs Explained](/articles/cats-effect-3-racing-ios), we introduced the fiber model adopted by the Cats Effect library.
 Now, it's time to analyze the ZIO library and its implementation of the fiber model.

 ## 1. Background and Setup